5 things you should know when leasing a vehicle

 If there is damage then we recommend you get it fixed.
 If you think that it falls outside of wear and tear then you should get it fixed as soon as you can.

 If you return the vehicle to the finance house and it needs repairing then you will simply be sent an invoice which you will have to pay.
 The problem with this is that the finance house won’t look for the best repair deal, they will simply do it at their convenience with no regard to price.
-So you could end up paying much more than you would if you had done it yourself.
+So you could end up paying much more than you would if you’d done it yourself.

 Can I buy my lease car?